-Securing drawers: stretch wrap instead of adhesive tape
+Moving tip no.9: Securing drawers with stretch wrap instead of adhesive tape

 Your helpers carry the sideboard through the staircase, it tilts to the side and bam, the first drawer falls out.
 It is best to remove drawers from the furniture in the first place.
 If this is not possible, they must be fixed.
 Some of you might use tape.
 This keeps things safe, but you won’t have any fun removing the adhesive residues at the new place of residence.
 Stretch wrap is an easy alternative.
 It can be easily removed after the relocation and doesn’t leave any residue.